The Importance of a Basement Dehumidifier: Keeping Your Home Healthy and Dry

 A Basement Should Be Dry When Properly Constructed

 A basement should be dry when appropriately constructed and with the appropriate air conditioning and ventilation.
 Unfortunately, many basements are prone to dampness because of their limited design and adequate ventilation.

 Dampness like this is a perfect breeding ground for mold and mildew, especially in cellars where old books, glossy magazines, clothing, and suitcases are correctly stored.

-When the humidity level goes over 50%, the water vapor in the air can cause furniture to warp, moisture to condense on walls and floors and promote growth of fungus.
-It will also accelerate wood rot.
-For those family members with allergies, a basement dehumidifier can be crucial to lessen the potential health risks linked to toxic mold and fungus.
+When the humidity level exceeds 50%, the water vapor in the air can cause furniture to warp and moisture to condense on walls and floors and promote fungus growth.

-Before you go off to purchase a basement dehumidifier, carefully consider taking some time to investigate the reason behind the high humidity, and then repairing the underlying problems.
-If the basement is uninsulated, you’ll have to weigh the costs of adding insulation against that of running a basement dehumidifier.
+Before you purchase a basement dehumidifier, please think carefully, taking some time to investigate the reason behind the high humidity and then repair the underlying problems.
+If the basement is uninsulated, you’ll have to weigh the costs of adding insulation against running a basement dehumidifier.